Nationalized Jewish property: Warsaw's restitution problem | DW | 27.01.2020

 The opposition-run City of Warsaw has, however, enacted a Holocaust-era property restitution law and said it plans to publish the list of properties eligible to be claimed.
 The WJRO has also tracked down most of the names of the prewar owners and posted them on its website.
 The WJRO has written to the mayor of Warsaw urging the city to inform former owners and their families of their opportunity to pursue claims and providing recommendations for how the city can assist claimants.
 The WJRO also has a designated webpage to inform former owners and their families about the legislation.

-Taylor said that to date none of the properties have been published in a Polish newspaper or on the city’s website.
-Once they are, owners have just six months to file a claim and another three to prove ownership.
+When the properties have been published in a Polish newspaper or on the city’s website, the owners have just six months to file a claim and another three to prove ownership.
 Property not reclaimed in time reverts back to the city.

 "On Jewish communal property, Poland did pass legislation in 1997 to enable claims for certain types of properties.
 However, 20 years after the claim filing deadline, a majority of claims have still not been resolved and most of the resolved claims have not led to restitution or compensation.
 The government’s regulatory commission has completed a review of just over half of 5,504 claims filed for Jewish communal property.
 Further, the regulatory commission has applied a narrow interpretation of the law to exclude many Jewish properties.
 Of the claims that have been adjudicated (in full or in part), fewer than half were positive decisions or settled by agreement, which led to the return of the contested property or related compensation," Taylor said.